Fourth Week of January 2021

 □ Real-estate taxes will be strengthened from June 1 … capital-gains-tax surcharges will be raised from the current 10-20% to 20-30%, and comprehensive real-estate-tax surcharges will be raised from 10-20% to 20-30%.

-▶ Which suggests fiscal pressure and should also be read in the broader context of profit-sharing rhetoric.
+▶ That suggests fiscal pressure and should also be read in the broader context of profit-sharing rhetoric.
 Politically, the marginal electoral cost is limited because multi-home owners and property investors are already against the Moon administration.

 ▶ See the 2021.1.18. news clipping.

-▶ An already foreseeable course of events.
+▶ An entirely foreseeable development.
 See the post “Me, a liberal-arts major, supposed to transform into an ICT expert?…" (2019.11.21.).

 □ The Ministry of Science and ICT designates six firms subject to the “Netflix Law," which imposes a duty on content providers to maintain telecom-service quality: Google, Facebook, Netflix, Naver, Kakao, and Contents Wave.